paneq/active_reload/README.md

 ## Compatibility

-It was hand tested only with Rails 3.0.9 but should work without any problem on any 3.0.* and 3.1.* Rails version.
+It was hand tested only with Rails 3.0.9 but should work without any problem on any `3.0.*` and `3.1.*` Rails version.
 I'm in the middle of writing automatic tests for it.

+It should work with any ruby compatible with `1.9.2` (ex.
+JRuby).
+Expect `1.8.7` support soon.

 ## Notifications